© Dave Schumaker

-- Learn that plants and animals depend on one another for survival and reproduction.
+- Articulate examples of how plants and animals depend on one another for survival and reproduction.

-- Learn that animals can aid a plant’s reproduction through pollination and seed dispersal.
+- Describe how animals can aid a plant’s reproduction through pollination and seed dispersal.

-- Learn that a rainforest has distinct layers, with life specially adapted to each layer.
+- Explain how a rainforest has distinct layers, with life specially adapted to each layer.